 Back in 1933, the single most important watch ever built was engineered for a quiet millionaire collector named Henry Graves.
-It took over three years and the most advanced horological techniques to create the multifunction masterpiece.
-Decades later, when the ultra-rare innovation was auctioned off, it sold for the record price of $11,030,000 to a secretive anonymous collector.
-It disappeared for years, hidden in a private vault.
-Currently, the watch is on display in a Geneva museum.
+It took over eight years and the most advanced horological techniques to create the multifunction masterpiece.
+Decades later, when the ultra-rare innovation was auctioned off in 1999, it sold for the record price of $11m and in recent years has been on display in a Geneva museum.

 What makes rare watches rare?
 Business Week stated it best...
 “It’s the complications that can have the biggest impact on price.”
 (July, 2003).
 The four interior complications on our Graves watch display the month, day and date, while the 24-hour clock graphically depicts the sun and the moon.
 The innovative engine for this timepiece is powered by the movement of the body as the automatic rotor winds the mainspring.
 It never needs batteries and never needs to be manually wound.
 The precision-crafted gears are “lubricated” by 27 rubies that give the hands a smooth sweeping movement.

 We’ve done the unthinkable.
 Not only have we emulated this stunning watch of the 1930s but we’ve been able to build this luxury timepiece for a spectacular price.
 Many fine 27-jewel automatics on the market today are priced well over $2,000 dollars, but you can enter the rarified world of fine watch collecting for much less.
 You can now wear a millionaire’s watch but still keep your millions in your vest pocket.
 Fits wrists 6 ½"–9".